 Every season, emergency rooms treat countless Americans for injuries sustained from the hazards of the holiday.
-People hurting themselves around Christmas time is about as traditional as singing carols.
-But, it only makes sense considering the basic ingredients for disaster are totally afoot from November until January.
+People hurting themselves around Christmas time is about as traditional as singing carols, baking cookies, and buying presents.
+This makes sense considering the basic ingredients for disaster are totally afoot from November until January.
 Folks are going overboard with the eggnog.
 They’re rushing around to get everything done.
 There are Christmas lights and ladders and hot stoves.
 Emergency room nurses, beware!
 ‘Tis the season for some of the craziest accidents.
-And, the worst thing about this somewhat-silly injuries that pour in the ER each year is that they all begin with very plausible scenarios, that really could happen to anyone.
+And, the worst thing about these somewhat-silly injuries that pour in the emergency department each year is that they all begin with very plausible scenarios that could happen to anyone.
 Let’s check out the most common holiday hazards you might see this season.

-- Buy fresh trees- Check for green color; not brown.
-Also, make sure the needles are strong still by seeing that they don’t break when bent.
+- Buy fresh trees.
+Check for trees that are green in color, not brown.
+Also, make sure the needles are still strong.
+You can test this by checking that they don’t break when you bend them.

-- Use fake candles- especially when you have a tree, especially if there are young children or pets in your home
+- Use fake candles instead of real ones when you have a tree, especially if there are young children or pets in your home.

 Alcohol-related Holiday Accidents.

 So, we’re all familiar with it… “Hold my beer and watch this!”
 Well, this statement typically is said right before so many oopsie-daisies that land people in the emergency department.
 Regardless of what time of year it is, alcohol is the source of liquid courage that can be very dangerous, and the holidays are no exception.
 During the season, people are more likely to indulge in over consumption of the hard stuff.
-It makes sense, everyone is off from work and attending those booze-fueled holiday shindigs.
-No matter the other ingredients (operating vehicles, having family altercations, falling, or cooking knives), drunks are always the main part of a recipe for disaster that you often have to doctor up.
+It makes sense.
+Many people have some extra days off from work and are attending those booze-fueled holiday shindigs.
+No matter the other ingredients (operating vehicles, having family altercations, falling, or cooking knives), drunks are a recipe for disaster that you often have to doctor up.

 “New Toy” Injuries.

-Believe it or not, a large bunch of people that end up taking a trip to the ER during the holidays, are because of accidents that occur with presents they just received.
-For instance, anything new with wheels has the potential to cause a major spill.
-Like when Uncle Jim gets new Harley and gets just a little too excited about hopping on the hog.
+Believe it or not, a large group of people ends up taking a trip to the emergency department during the holidays because of accidents that occur with presents they just received.
+For example, anything new with wheels has the potential to cause a major spill.
+Like when Uncle Jim gets new Harley Davidson and gets just a little too excited about hopping on the hog.
 He crashes immediately.
 Nothing says Merry Christmas like an emegency trip to the hospital, right?
 Let’s just hope that people start gifting more helmets with these kinds of gifts.